 If you think that an online business bank might work for your needs, the Axos Basic Business Checking account can be a great fit.
 The account’s $10 monthly maintenance fee is waived with a daily balance of $5,000, which is more than manageable for many businesses.
 Better still, you’ll even get paid interest on your checking balance as well.
 You may not get brick-and-mortar locations, and can’t deposit cash, but you will get access to ATMs across the country, 50 free items, and 60 deposits every month through the Axos mobile app.

-Chase Total Business Checking comes with low monthly maintenance fees.
-You only have to pay $15 per month to keep the account in good standing, and this fee is waived with a minimum balance of $1,500.
-You’ll also get 100 transactions every month for free, as well as the ability to make $5,000 in cash deposits every month without incurring a fee.
+Chase Business Complete Checking comes a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.
 If you need more fee-free perks for your business and still want to keep things with Chase, there are other options that might work better for you—so long as you can meet the minimum requirements to keep from paying account fees.